JimHeaney/d6-soldering-kit/README.md

 When no longer needed, the AtTiny can be harvested from the D6 and re-used for other projects.

+## Photos & Media
+Photos of the project can be found on my portfolio, [here](https://www.jim-heaney.com/d6-soldering-kit.html).

 ## Current Release
 Version 1.3